 The JCA Summary Statistics tab displays Connector statistics.
 There are four graphs on this tab that display the Outbound States, Outbound Requests, Inbound States, and Inbound Requests levels over time.
-For information about enabling and configuring statistics gathering, see "Statistics properties" on page 20.
+For information about enabling and configuring statistics gathering, see "Statistics properties".